-BE it enacted by His Excellency the Officer Administering the Government and Commander-in-Chief of the Colony of Cyprus as follows:-
+BE it enacted by His Excellency the Governor and Commander-in-Chief of the Colony of Cyprus as follows :--

 1. This Law may be cited as the Aliens and Immigration Short title.
-Law, 1949.
+Law, 1952.

 Interpretation.
-2.-(1) In this Law, unless the context otherwise requires- "alien" means a person who is not a British subject or a native of the Colony;
+2.-(1) In this Law, unless the context otherwise requires-